Layouts¶

 Backend-specific layout generators¶

-The same LayoutConfig can be handed to multiple backends:
+The same LayoutConfig can be handed to the tmux backend:

 - tmux shell scripts